eworm-de/mkinitcpio-ykfde/README.md

 > ykfde

 This will store a challenge in `/etc/ykfde.d/` and add a new slot to your LUKS device.
-Now you have two choices:
+When `ykfde` asks for a password it requires a valid password from available slot.

+Now you have two choices.
+Use *either of both* hooks, depending on whether you want to update challenge/response on every boot (`ykfde-cpio`) or not (`ykfde`).

 ### `ykfde` hook